NGC 2293: Characteristics

 It is possible that the ring is the result of an ongoing merger between the two galaxies, that would result in a giant elliptical galaxy.
 Various models have been suggested for the formation of the ring.
 The most likely model is the collision between one of the two galaxies and one more galaxy that swept gas away, with the star formation region on the ring been created by a density wave or it is a population that was stripped by the intruder galaxy.
-It has not been ruled out that the positioning is an projection effect of two galaxies separated by a few million light years.
+It has not been ruled out that the positioning is a projection effect of two galaxies separated by a few million light years.

 Based on far infrared observations there is an extensive amount of cold dust at the pair, with temperature 13 K, which is lower than dust temperatures found in spiral and interacting galaxies.
 The temperature indicates however that it is not of primordial origin.

 Nearby galaxies

 NGC 2292/2293 pair belongs to a galaxy group known as LGG 138.
 Other members of the group are the spiral galaxy NGC 2280, NGC 2295, ESO 490−G010 and ESO 490−G045.
 Because of its large angular diameter, about one degree, the group was identified when redshift information were available, by Garcia et al. in 1993.